-In case of a VISA denial, any preliminary fees paid (Application, Overseas, Courier), will notbe refunded to the student, because these fees cover the costs involved in preparing the documentation.
+In case of a VISA denial, any preliminary fees paid (Application, Overseas, Courier), will not be refunded to the student, because these fees cover the costs involved in preparing the documentation.

-Once the VISA is approved, we recommend that students notify the school to confirm arrival information.
+Once the VISA is approved, we recommend students to notify the school to confirm arrival information.